dsebastien/modernWebDevGenerator/README.md

 ## Status & roadmap
 Check out the issues & labels to get an idea of what's next.
-For existing features, refer to the previous section.
+For existing features, refer to the previous sections.

+Take a look at the [CHANGELOG.MD].

 ## Usage
 In order to use this generator you first need to install Yeoman: